Chapter 1 - Under the Maple Tree

-She felt wary at first, but took the rose anyway.
+She felt wary at first but took the rose anyway.
 “Thanks.
 I guess.”
-She stated and laid its delicate petals on top the box.
+She stated and laid its delicate petals on top of the box.

 For another 15 minutes, they were both silent.
 The girl went on her task, disregarding his quiet presence, while he continued on observing her.